 What is the Political Science Field of Study (FOS)?

 The Field of Study (FOS) curriculum for Political Science is the set of lower division courses that must be applied to the Bachelor degree in Political Science.
 Collin College follows the FOS to structure a transfer curriculum in the discipline.
 If a student successfully completes a FOS for an established degree program, the student may transfer that block of courses for full academic credit.
 The transferred FOS courses must be substituted for that institution's lower-division requirements for the discipline degree program.
-The FOS was approved at the July 26, 2018 Board meeting and is effective starting with the Fall 2019 semester.
+The FOS is effective starting with the Fall 2020 semester.
 It includes: